stytchauth/stytch-ios/README.md

 ## Requirements

-The Stytch Swift SDK is compatible with apps targeting the following Apple platforms:
+The Stytch iOS SDK is compatible with apps targeting the following Apple platforms:
 - iOS 13+
 - macOS 10.15+
 - tvOS 13+